maxbiostat/BayesianStatisticsCourse/README.md

 ## Lecture 3: Priors II: types of priors; implementation, conjugate analysis
 - [Hidden Dangers of Specifying Noninformative Priors](https://www.tandfonline.com/doi/abs/10.1080/00031305.2012.695938) is a must-read for those who wish to understand the counter-intuitive nature of prior measures and their push-forwards.
-- [The Case for Objective Bayesian Analysis](https://www.ime.usp.br/~abe/lista/pdfTFOW5ADDD0.pdf) is a good read to try
+- [The Case for Objective Bayesian Analysis](https://www.ime.usp.br/~abe/lista/pdfTFOW5ADDD0.pdf) is a good read to try and put objective Bayes on solid footing.
+-
 ## Lecture 4: Bayesian point estimation

 ## Lecture 5: Bayesian interval estimation